-Independence Day: Resurgence finally hit theaters this week.
+Independence Day: Resurgence finally hit theatres this week.
 If you plan to catch it at the cinema, I suggest watching the 1996 epic adventure film Independence Day.
 But if you couldn’t, you can just educate yourself by visiting http://www.warof1996.com/.
+(No longer available, Clari notes 2020)

 It’s been a while since I saw Independence Day but I still remember why I enjoyed and loved the first one.